ROF13ThFloor/BAT-Binary-Analysis-Tool/README.md

-# BAT - Binary Analysis tool
+# ELFInspect

-BAT (Binary Analysis Tool) is a Python-based utility designed to analyze ELF (Executable and Linkable Format) binary files.
+ELFInspect  is a Python-based utility designed to analyze ELF (Executable and Linkable Format) binary files.
 It offers functionalities for inspecting ELF headers, disassembling code sections, visualizing control flow graphs, and detecting potential vulnerabilities using syscall patterns.

 ## Project Overview